Gary Antonian Sheffield

-Sheffield has an odd batting stance in which he violently shakes the bat back and forth.
-He swings very hard yet amazingly, he doesn't strike out much.
-He has great power and can hit for average while drawing walks.
+Sheffield had an odd batting stance in which he violently shook the bat back and forth.
+He swung very hard yet amazingly, he didn't strike out much.
+He had great power and could hit for average while drawing walks.
 Originally an infielder, he was moved to the outfield and in his prime was average in the field, though he had a very strong but not always accurate arm.
 He became a full-time designated hitter around 2006, as his fielding skills eroded with age.

 Sheffield created a stir in 2007 when he claimed in a GQ interview that the number of African-American players was declining because Hispanic players are easier for "The Man" to control whereas American black players demand more respect.

-Sheffield hit 19 home runs in 2008 for the Detroit Tigers to finish the season with 499 home runs.
-Sheffield hit the official 250,000th home run in MLB history on September 8 of that year.
+Sheffield hit 19 home runs in 2008 for the Detroit Tigers to finish the season with 499 career home runs.
+Sheffield hit the official 250,000th home run in MLB history on September 8th of that year.
 In fine fashion, it was a grand slam, the 13th of his career.
 12 years earlier on the same date, Sheffield hit the home run that established 1996 as the top home-run season ever (to that point).
 His career achievements have been somewhat clouded as a result of playing during baseball's "Steroid Era".